apat20/apat20.github.io/_pages/cv.md

   geometric structure of motion for constrained manipulation, providing robots with self evaluation capabilities incremental acquisition of kinesthetic demonstrations, motion generalization, task planning and robot learning.
   * Developed novel motion planning, force planning, and trajectory optimization approaches incorporating environmental contact constraints.
-  * Engineered a perception and manipulation stack using ROS in Python and C++, configuration integrating state-of-the-art deep learning-based approaches for object detection, segmentation, and scene understanding alongside novel screw geometry-based methods for path planning, grasping, and motion planning in an eye-in-hand setup.
+  * Engineered a perception and manipulation stack using ROS in Python and C++, integrating state-of-the-art deep learning-based approaches for object detection, segmentation, and scene understanding alongside novel screw geometry-based methods for path planning, grasping, and motion planning in an eye-in-hand setup.
   * Exploring the integration of foundation models—such as VLMs, LLMs, and transformer-based architectures—with screw geometry-based approaches to enhance a robot’s manipulation capabilities,